Prompt Engineering at Runtime

 Use Case

-This use case is a simplified version of the Generate Product Description (Agent) example in GenAI Showcase App, which you can explore yourself to improve your knowledge.
+This use case is a simplified version of the Generate Product Description example in the GenAI Showcase App.

 -

-Open the Security settings of your project and edit the user role that should be able to create agents at runtime.
-This is typically the admin role, but it may vary depending on your use case.
+Open your app's Security settings and edit the user role that you want to be able to create agents at runtime.
+This is typically the Administrator role, but this may vary depending on your use case.
+Follow these steps:

-- Locate the Agent Commons module and assign the AgentAdmin module role.
+- For the Agent Commons module, assign the AgentAdmin module role.

-- Find the Conversational UI module and assign at least the User module role.
+- For the Conversational UI module, assign the User module role.

 - Save the security settings.